huytruong1998/Cat-Dashboard/README.md

 # How to use the application

-- the Cat API `https://api.thecatapi.com/v1/breeds` data can be refetch by clicking this button.
+- the Cat API `https://api.thecatapi.com/v1/breeds` will be populated by clicking this button.

 ![alt text](./images/fetchCat.png)